arunpshankar/TimesFM-Examples/README.md

 ## Fine-Tuning

-A single Jupyter notebook (`finetune_timesfm.ipynb`) encapsulates all the steps needed to:
+A single Jupyter notebook (`02-finetune.ipynb`) encapsulates all the steps needed to:

 1. **Prepare a dataset** (e.g., stock prices from `yfinance`).
 2. **Fine-tune TimesFM 2.0** on the dataset.